-Any person, ranging from children to adults, can develop atrial fibrillation.
-Because the likelihood of AFib increases with age and people are living longer today, medical researchers predict the number of AFib cases will rise dramatically over the next few years.
-Even though AFib clearly increases the risks of heart-related death and stroke, many patients do not fully recognize the potentially serious consequences.
+Any person can develop atrial fibrillation, also called AFib or AF.
+Because the likelihood of AFib increases with age and people are living longer today, medical researchers predict that the number of AFib cases will rise dramatically in coming years.
+Even though AFib clearly increases the risks of heart-related death and stroke, many people do not fully recognize the potentially serious consequences.

 Who is at higher risk?

-Typically people who have one or more of the following conditions are at higher risk for AFib:
+People who have one or more of the following conditions are typically at higher risk for AFib:

 - Advanced age: The number of adults developing AFib increases markedly with older age.
-Atrial fibrillation in children is rare, but it can and does happen.
+AFib in children is rare, but it can happen.

 - High blood pressure: Longstanding, uncontrolled high blood pressure can increase your risk for AFib.

-- Underlying heart disease: Anyone with heart disease, including valve problems, hypertrophic cardiomyopathy, acute coronary syndrome, Wolff-Parkinson-White (WPW) syndrome and history of heart attack.
-Additionally, atrial fibrillation is the most common complication after heart surgery.
+- Underlying heart disease: This includes anyone with heart disease, including valve problems, hypertrophic cardiomyopathy, acute coronary syndrome, Wolff-Parkinson-White syndrome and a history of heart attack.
+Additionally, AFib is the most common complication after heart surgery.

 - Drinking alcohol: Binge drinking (having five drinks in two hours for men, or four drinks for women) may put you at higher risk for AFib.